Mute Syntax

 The system reflects a few guiding principles:

-- **Interface as aesthetic form**: The GUI isn't just a container — it is part of the poem.
+- Interface as aesthetic form: the GUI is part of the poem.

-- **Silence and slowness**: Drift mode introduces timing as a structural constraint.
+- Silence and slowness: Drift introduces time as a structural constraint.

-The design invites the user to see computation not just as process, but as **expressive material**.
+The design invites the reader to treat computation not as a neutral tool but as expressive material.

 - Framework: p5.js

-- **Fonts & Aesthetics**: Monospace system font, low-res icons, grey UI palette
+- Aesthetics: monospace system font, low-resolution GUI palette

 Brown, Paul, Charlie Gere, Nicholas Lambert, and Catherine Mason, eds.
 White Heat Cold Logic: British Computer Art 1960–1980.
 Leonardo.
 Cambridge, Mass.: MIT Press, 2008.